robertkohl125/PuppyShelter/README.md

 -Navigate to fullstack/vagrant/PuppyShelter
 --Files are listed above.

--From a command line run puppyShelterDBsetup.py the set up the database using
+-From a command line run runserver.py the set up the database using
-$ python puppyShelterDBsetup.py
+$ python runserver.py
+-Then hit <CTRL> C to stop the process
 -Then run puppypopulator.py to add puppies and shelters to the database using
 $ python puppypopulator.py
--Then open puppyORM.py or puppyExpressionLanguage.py in a text editor.
-Uncomment the methods and run from a command line to test my code
-$ python puppyORM.py
-	-or-
+-Then run runserver.py again
-$ python puppyExpressionLanguage.py
+$ python runserver.py

 Contribute
 ----------